Thunder Alley (TV series)

-Thunder Alley is an American sitcom that aired from March 9, 1994 to July 4, 1995, on ABC.
+Thunder Alley is an American sitcom that aired from March 9, 1994, to July 4, 1995, on ABC.

 Premise

-The show stars Edward Asner as retired race-car driver Gil Jones.
+The show stars Ed Asner as retired race car driver Gil Jones.
 The unaired original pilot episode featured Felicity Huffman in the role of Bobbi Turner, Gil's daughter.
 When ABC picked up the series, Huffman was replaced with Diane Venora.
 The pilot was reshot and Venora played the role for eight episodes before she was replaced by Robin Riker in the second season, who played the role for the remainder of the series.

 The story involved Bobbi returning to her old hometown, after a divorce to live with her father.
 In tow were her three children: Claudine (Kelly Vint); Jenny (Lindsay Felton); and Harry (Haley Joel Osment).
 The new family quintet lived in Gil's home above Thunder Alley, the specialty racing garage Gil operated.
 Rounding out the cast was Gil's dim-witted mechanic sidekick, Leland DuParte (Jim Beaver).
 In the show's second season, Andrew Keegan joined the cast as Jack Kelly, a local boy who helped around the garage.
 The first season was set in Indianapolis, Indiana, followed by Detroit, Michigan in the second season.
+It also had a crossover with Home Improvement when Zachary Ty Bryan guest starred on the show.